johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

     > For PNP sensors (sourcing sensors), install a jumper from where the black wire of the sensor was connected (the PLC input) to where the Positive Brown wire was connected so as to source voltage to the input.
     > The PLC input in this case is a sinking input because it provides a path with a load for the sourced voltage from the sensor to drop across as it works its way to the negative side of the power supply.
-    > Sinking PLC inputs are near 0 volts when False (unlit) and get pulled up close to supply voltage by the sensor when True (lit).
+    > Sinking PLC inputs are near 0 volts when False (unlit) and get pulled up close to supply voltage by the activated sourcing sensor when True (lit).

     > For NPN sensors (sinking sensors), install a jumper from where the white wire of the sensor was connected (the PLC input) to where the Negative Blue wire was connected so as to sink voltage from the input.
     > The PLC input in this case is a sourcing input because it provides a voltage with a load for said voltage to drop across as it works it’s way through the sensor to the negative side of the power supply.
-    > Sourcing PLC inputs are near supply voltage when False (unlit) and get pulled down to near 0 volts by the sensor when True (lit).
+    > Sourcing PLC inputs are near supply voltage when False (unlit) and get pulled down to near 0 volts by the activated sinking sensor when True (lit).

     # Document is complete to this point.
 More work tomorrow